 Consider a series of numbers composed of only digits 4 and 7.
-First few numbers in the series are 4, 7, 44, 47, 74, 77, 444, .. etc. Given a number constructed by 4, 7 digit only, we need to find position of this number in this series.
+The first few numbers in the series are 4, 7, 44, 47, 74, 77, 444, .. etc. Given a number constructed by 4, 7 digits only, we need to find the position of this number in this series.

 Input : 7 Output : pos = 2 Input : 444 Output : pos = 7